 - Using a sharp skewer, make a straight hole through the base of each egg to about half way in.

-- Dip each cake egg into the candy melt/chocolate, or if too thick, brush onto the egg using a pastry brush until the egg is completely covered.
+- Dip each cake egg into candy melt/chocolate, OR if too thick, brush the melt onto the egg using a pastry brush until the egg is completely covered.

 - Decorate each egg-pop, working quickly as you go through the coating process, to enable the sprinkles to stick to the coating.
-If the coating has set, place a small blob of candy melt/chocolate on the surface to stick the decoration.
+If the coating has set, place a small wet blob of candy melt/chocolate on the surface to stick the decoration.

 - Use either a cake-pop stand, florist’s foam, or make holes in an upturned box to secure the sticks of the pops upright while they fully harden.
 (Or just rest on baking paper on a baking tray)

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist